 Terminologies of Online Auction Bidding

 When we talk about online auction bidding, Standard Auction (SA) plays a vital role.
-Standard auction is the traditional model that has evolved to the virtual model.
-Its the market place for sellers to list their products get the maximum bids and and buyers to bid their highest price to win the auction.
+The standard auction is the traditional model that has evolved into the virtual model.
+Its the marketplace for sellers to list their products get the maximum bids and buyers to bid their highest price to win the auction.
 The seller and buyer are legally bound for the transaction once the final bid is locked.
-There are many advantages selling online like huge number of bidders from different location can participate, less fees than traditional auction, don’t have to hire an agent.
+There are many advantages to selling online like a huge number of bidders from different locations can participate, less fees than the traditional auction, don’t have to hire an agent.

 Dos & Don’ts of Penny Auction in Online Auction Bidding:

-1. Get maximum number of bidders by continuously promoting on social media – Twitter, Facebook, etc
+1. Get the maximum number of bidders by continuously promoting on social media – Twitter, Facebook, etc

-2. Start your online auction and bidding during evening and night hours (9:00pm to 9:00am) as its a free time for maximum bidders, using weekends & holidays is beneficial.
+2. Start your online auction and bidding during the evening and night hours (9:00 pm to 9:00 am) as its a free time for maximum bidders, using weekends & holidays is beneficial.

 3. Aim for getting new bidders to participate as this will create competition against aggressive/power bidders.
 Some websites restrict wins per person.

 4. When you advertise and promote always use words & numbers that will attract bidders but don’t mislead or over exaggerate.